-Well, enter the Torch and Oven, but don’t be afraid, because any God that would rather kill *Himself than account our infractions on our own heads, is a God/Parent we shouldn’t be afraid of…
+Well, enter the Torch and Oven, strange and maybe frightening symbols, but don’t be afraid because any God that would rather kill *Himself (aka Jesus) than account our own infractions on our heads, is a God/Parent we shouldn’t be afraid of…

-Abraham saw these objects on a dark, particularly frightful night, –but again, don’t be afraid– (lol, just like the angels had to keep telling everyone when they announced Jesus..) and the symbols God uses to identify *Himself are striking.
+A long time ago, Abraham saw these objects on a dark and frightful night, –but again, don’t be afraid– (just like the angels kept telling everyone when they announced Jesus..).
+These symbols God used to identify *Himself are striking.

-This last phrase occurs frequently in the bible and is worth a look, however, if you review it God easily comes off as a crazy Person–a literal hot mess.
-But if we realize the cause of that anger and where it’s directed, we might actually be glad:
+This last phrase occurs frequently in the bible and is worth a look, but if you review it God can easily comes off as a crazy Person.
+A literal hot mess.
+But realize the cause of that anger and where it’s directed and one might actually be glad:

 God does give a damn.

 “The day is coming.. it will burn like a furnace…”, a prophetic word from the last book of the old testament which heralds an end to all pain, suffering, oppression and injustice in the world.
-It also points to our heritage, a place where there’s no more hurting or destroying forever (Isaiah 11:9). (note: “furnace” is same Hebrew word translated “oven” in the Genesis reference).
+It also points to our heritage and destiny, a place where there’s no more hurting or destroying forever (Isaiah 11:9). (note: “furnace” is same Hebrew word translated “oven” in the Genesis reference).

 *I use He and His as simple pronouns for God, but fully recognize God with male and female “identity” for lack of a better word, as demonstrated throughout the bible and most blatantly throughout the human race.
 Transgender God post here.

-Last picture of suffering and trouble being swept under a rug is related to a post highlighting ugly truth being uncovered in “Christian” America since Trump presidency.
+Last collage picof suffering and trouble being swept under a rug is related to a post highlighting ugly truth being uncovered in “Christian” America since the Trump presidency.